-In his by-now famous article, “The Non-Jewish Jew,” which he originally presented as a lecture to the World Jewish Congress in February 1958, Deutscher suggests what may appear as a counterintuitive argument about the place of heresy in Jewish modernity.
+In his by now famous article, “The Non-Jewish Jew,” which he originally presented as a lecture to the World Jewish Congress in February 1958, Deutscher suggests what may appear to be a counter-intuitive argument about the place of heresy in Jewish modernity.
 While Jewish heresy usually signifies a transgression against Jewish authority and tradition, Deutscher claimed that heresy is in fact foundational to modern Judaism.
 Taking his cue from the Talmudic tales about the heretic Elisha Ben Abuya, or Acher (the other), who, despite his ongoing transgressions, was admired and respected by several important sages of his time, Deutscher argues that “the Jewish heretic who transcends Jewry belongs to a Jewish tradition.”
 To make this claim, Deutscher focuses on several famous Jewish “heretics,” such as Baruch Spinoza, Heinrich Heine, Leon Trotsky, Rosa Luxemburg, and Sigmund Freud.
 While born to Jewish families, these archetypal heretics, he argues, realized early on that traditional Judaism was “too narrow, too archaic, and too constricting.”
 However, compared to many others who assimilated, these heretics did not find fulfillment elsewhere.
 Rather, they adamantly insisted on a unique position: “They were a priori exceptional in that as Jews they dwelt on the borderlines of various civilizations, religions, and national cultures. […] Their mind matured where the most diverse cultural influences crossed and fertilized each other.”
-This position of the modern Jewish heretic—in the Jewish world but still not truly a part of it—grounded their intellectual ingenuity.
+Thus, their intellectual ingenuity was grounded in the position of the modern Jewish heretic—in the Jewish world but not truly a part of it.
 It allowed them to transcend geographical, ethnical, religious, and racial borders.
 Marx, Deutscher’s argument goes, “rose above German philosophy, French socialism, and English political economy; he absorbed what was best in each of these trends and transcended the limitations of each.”
 Freud, similarly, overcame “the limitations of earlier psychological schools,” and Spinoza wrote his Ethics because he was not shackled by either Christian or Jewish worldviews.
-Unbounded by the constrictions of identity, Jewish or other, Freud, Heine, and Spinoza, were able to rise high and above.
+Unbounded by the constrictions of identity, Jewish or not, Freud, Heine, and Spinoza were able to rise high above them.
 “The very conditions in which they lived and worked,” Deutscher argues, “did not allow them to reconcile themselves to ideas which were nationally or religiously limited and induced them [instead] to strive for a universal Weltanschauung.”
-While others were confined to a specific place and time, committed to one religion, one nation, one worldview, Deutscher’s heretics, free from these limitations, came to learn the principle truths of humanity in general.
+While others were confined to a specific place and time, committed to one religion, one nation, one worldview, Deutscher’s heretics, free from these limitations, came to learn the principal truths of humanity in general.
 Unrestricted by tentative human experience, they were able to perceive the universal laws we all obey.

-Deutscher’s vision of Judaism as a universal weltanschauung is based on his formulation of heresy.
-His tradition of heretics re-fashioned Judaism as the main propagator of universal ideals.
+Deutscher’s vision of Judaism as a universal Weltanschauung is based on his formulation of heresy.
+His tradition of heretics refashioned Judaism as the main propagator of universal ideals.
 Deutscher’s heretics were not simple renegades or apostates.
 Freud and Heine, Marx and Trotsky, envisioned, as Jews, principles that transcended orthodox Judaism.
-They inaugurated a new Jewish tradition, one built on universal principles and ideals.
-Their heresy changed Judaism from a particular religion to a universal ideology: Judaism was transformed by this group of heretics to a new, and improved, foundation of the modern world.
+They inaugurated a new Jewish tradition, one built on fundamental truths and ideals.
+Their heresy operated a shift in Judaism from a particular religion to a universal ideology: Judaism was transformed by this group of heretics into a new and improved foundation of the modern world.